An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: Conclusion

 \section{Conclusion}

-We propose self sustaining long endurance HAPS to serve a large coverage area while cruising in a stratospheric station keeping flight.
-We present an interdisciplinary approach to tackle the challenges in solar energy harvesting, aerodynamics and communications for efficient power budgeting.
-We further proposed downlink NOMA strategy to serve a multicell network from the array panels (mounted underneath the flying base station in HAPS) for efficient resource management.
-The propagation model and link budgeting involves both the small and large scale fading for accurate performance analysis.
+A self-sustaining long-endurance HAPS has been proposed to serve a large coverage area while cruising in a stratospheric station-keeping flight.
+We have presented an interdisciplinary approach to tackle the challenges in solar energy harvesting, aerodynamics and communications for efficient power budgeting.
+We further proposed downlink NOMA strategy to serve multi-cell users from the array panels (mounted underneath the flying base station in HAPS) for efficient resource management.
+The propagation model and link budgeting involved both the small and large scale fading for accurate performance analysis.
 We formulated different optimization problems for the day and night operations with the objectives to maximize sum-rate and minimize power requirements, respectively.
 We furnished Algorithm I and II to describe the optimization procedure based on the closed form solutions of the sub-problems.
-Our findings of the numerical result emphasize the joint design of flight and transmission parameters for optimal power allocation.
-The optimized parameters render relative sum-rates gains upto $11.5\%$ while satisfying QoS thresholds of the users.
-Thus, stratospheric aerial communication platforms emerge as a promising candidate for global coverage without requiring any special UE.
+Our findings of the numerical results emphasized the joint design of flight and transmission parameters to maximize sum rate and minimize propulsion power requirement.
+We have achieved upto $88.67\%$ percentage reduction in the required propulsion power of Zephyr-$6$.
+Moreover, we have obtained upto $119.08\%$ and $50\%$ percentage improvement in the average sum rate and spectral efficiency, respectively, using NOMA over OMA counterpart while satisfying QoS thresholds of the users.
+Thus, stratospheric aerial communication platforms can emerge as the promising candidates for global coverage without requiring any special UE.

 \appendices